We’re living in a time in Indianapolis where many of our neighborhoods are in a state of change.

-That’s why this summer WFYI news is partnering with local freelance journalist Andrea Muraskin and American Public Media’s Public Insight Network (PIN) to produce a radio series on our city’s changing neighborhoods.
-And we’re trying something new: the ideas for this series will come from you.
+That’s why this summer WFYI news partnered with local freelance journalist Andrea Muraskin and American Public Media’s Public Insight Network (PIN) to produce a radio series on our city’s changing neighborhoods.
+And we tried something new: the ideas for this series came from listeners.

 Please share this page with your friends, family, and neighbors.
 The more participation we have, the more we can learn about our city, and the richer our reporting will be.

 Thanks for helping us put the public front and center in public media!

 The Neighborhood Project Stories